dmitrypol/redi_search_rails/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Testing

+Testing this gem requires having local Redis with RediSearch module.
+This makes it very difficult to set it up with services like Codeship.

 ## TODOs

 * Tests
+* Document methods
 * Support additional RediSearch API calls (SUGGADD, SUGGET, ...)
-* Support configuring SCORE
+* Support configuring SCORE, WEIGHT and other options
-* Rake tasks
+* Rake tasks to manage indexes
-* ActiveModel callbacks to index records on saving
+* ActiveModel callbacks to index records on saving and remove from Redis on delete
 * Support indexing fields from related models (index group name if user belongs to a group)
 * Stopwords configuration
 * Minimum keyword length to index
+* Configurable method for docId, not just default to_global_id

 ## Contributing